About

 I am an Associate Professor of Economics at Gustavus Adolphus College and hold the Schnell Family Endowed Chair in Economics–Capital Systems.
 I received my Ph.D. in Economics from George Mason University.

-My research focuses on political economy, innovation, health economics, and institutional analysis.
-I study how institutions shape discovery: what people are able to try, learn, build, and sustain.
+I am interested in political economy, innovation, health economics, and institutional analysis.
+I study how institutions shape discovery: what people are able to try, learn, build, and sustain under different political and regulatory arrangements.

-Across my work, I return to a common question: what happens when institutions narrow the space for experimentation, learning, and adaptation?
+Across these projects, I return to a common question: what happens when institutions narrow the space for experimentation, learning, and adaptation?

-I grew up in Poland and came of age during the post-communist transition, an experience that shaped my interest in liberty, entrepreneurship, and the often invisible costs of blocked discovery.
+I grew up in Poland and came of age during the post-communist transition, an experience that shaped my interest in liberty, entrepreneurship, institutional change, and the often invisible costs of blocked discovery.
+I remain especially interested in the conditions that allow people to build self-defined lives.

-I was the founding director of the Entangled Political Economy Research Network and have served on the Board of Directors of the Public Choice Society.
+I founded the Entangled Political Economy Research Network and have served on the Board of Directors of the Public Choice Society.
+My coauthored work on scientific advisory institutions during the COVID-19 pandemic received the Duncan Black Prize from the Public Choice Society.